-Adaptability of requirements means that the larger the budget, the stricter the requirements regarding the capacity of the organisations involved and the desired changes of the programme.
+Adaptability of requirements means that the larger the budget, the stricter the requirements regarding the capacity of the organisations involved and the higher the expected outcomes of the programme.
 There are also higher requirements for organisations that have longer experience and more grants from CISU and/or the Ministry of Foreign Affairs of Denmark compared to organisations that have less experience and have received fewer grants.